Klimentina2709/Templates/README.md

 # Templates

 This repository contains a collection of simple web page templates I created when I first started learning web development.
-Each template helped me understand different aspects of design and development, using various technologies such as **HTML**, **CSS**, **Bootstrap**, **SCSS**, and **React**.
+Each template helped me understand different aspects of design and development, using various technologies such as **HTML**, **CSS**, **Bootstrap**, **SCSS**, **TailwindCSS** and **React**.
 These projects showcase different design concepts, from basic responsive layouts to more advanced techniques.

 ## Branches and Templates